Wesleyan Christian Academy

-Wesleyan Christian Academy is a private Christian school located in High Point, North Carolina, across from the former Oak Hollow Mall complex.
-Wesleyan Christian Academy is accredited by AdvancED and the Association of Christian Schools International.
+Wesleyan Christian Academy is a K–12 private, college preparatory, Christian school located in High Point, North Carolina, United States.
+It is accredited by Cognia and the Association of Christian Schools International.

 History

 In 1971, Wesleyan was founded by Clyde A. Parker of the First Wesleyan Church of High Point.
 During the summer of 1981, Kernersville Wesleyan Academy would merge with the Wesleyan Education Center and was created into what is now Wesleyan Christian Academy.
 Wesleyan had its first graduating class in 1982.